|Location:||San Dimas, CA|

 - Strong command of the English language with excellent written and oral communication skills.

-- Strong organizational skills, detail-oriented, with an ability to plan and manage multiple projects concurrently in a timely manner.
+- Strong overall organizational skills, detail-oriented, with an ability to plan and manage multiple projects concurrently, while maintaining an orderly work environment.

-- Skill in the use of personal computers and appropriate software applications (see below).
+- Skill in the use of personal computers and appropriate software applications within online education.

 - Ability to gather data, compile information, and prepare reports